National Research Council Canada: Collaboration centres

-Industrial Research Assistance Program (NRC-IRAP)
+Industrial Research Assistance Program (IRAP)

-The NRC Industrial Research Assistance Program (NRC-IRAP) was introduced in the 1950s to support product developments in small to medium-sized businesses.
-The NRC provides grants and financial support to business' looking to bring new and innovative technologies to the market.
+The NRC Industrial Research Assistance Program (NRC-IRAP) was introduced in 1947 to support product developments in small to medium-sized businesses.
+The NRC provides grants and financial support to companies looking to bring new and innovative technologies to the market.
+More than 250 field staff and 130 offices across Canada provide businesses with access to the program.
+In In 2012, the program became international by joining Eureka, the largest international collaboration network for industrial R&D.

-Some of the many innovations by NRC personnel included the artificial pacemaker, development of canola (rapeseed) in the 1940s, the Crash Position Indicator in the 1950s, and the Cesium Beam atomic clock in the 1960s.
+Some of the many innovations by NRC personnel included the artificial pacemaker, development of canola (rapeseed), one of the first electric wheelchairs for quadriplegics, the Crash Position Indicator, and the Cesium Beam atomic clock.
+For the 75th-year anniversary in 2022, NRC provided a detailed history of IRAP on its website.